Rani ki Vav: Sculptures

 There are a large number of celestial beings (Apsaras).
-One sculpture of an Apsara depicts either applying lipstick to her lips or chewing on aromatic twig while a man is attending her feet.
-On the northern side of the third storey pavilion, there is a sculpture of an Apsara warding off a monkey clinging to her leg and pulling her.
+One sculpture of an Apsara depicts her either applying lip paint or chewing on an aromatic twig while a man is attending to her feet.
+On the northern side of the third storey pavilion, there is a sculpture of an Apsara warding off a monkey clinging to her leg.
 At her feet, there is a nude female with a snake around her neck.
-A sculpture of Nagkanya (a serpent princess) with long hair and a swan, as well as sculptures of celestial dancers in classical dance positions are there.
+There are also sculptures of Nagkanya (a serpent princess) with long hair and a swan, as well as depictions of celestial dancers in classical dance positions.